rishitha1139/NEUROXAI/README.md

 If you want a lightweight deployment without heavy ML libs (TensorFlow / XGBoost), see the "Deployment" section below (use `requirements-lite.txt`).

 3. Run the app locally

+Run with unbuffered output so logs are streamed in real time (recommended):

 ```powershell
 python -u app.py